The ruler of an Empire, usually but not always The Empire

 - Interesting Real Life twist on the trope: Norton I, Emperor of the United States and Protector of Mexico.
 He wasn't really a ruling emperor; he was just some British guy who went a little bonkers following a bad trading deal that left his funds in shambles.
 He was enormously popular among the inhabitants of San Francisco, though - he got entry to the city's finest restaurants and theatres for free, had his own currency which was officially accepted by the city, single-handedly prevented a violent Anti-Chinese riot from breaking out, the townsfolk rallied to get him released when he was unjustly arrested by the San Francisco Police Department, and his funeral was attended by 30,000 people at a time when San Francisco's population was 230,000.

-- Most of the tales surrounding Emperor Norton is really the PR story invented by San Francisco's businesses and citizens, however.
+- Most of the tales surrounding Emperor Norton are really PR ploy invented by San Francisco's businesses and citizens, however.
 While many businesses were happy to use Norton as a prop to accentuate the city's image for tolerance and eccentricity, the man himself was actually treated miserably most of the time.
 His dogs were poisoned.
 He was kicked out of many business establishments.
 He lived in a crummy room at a cheap boarding house with only shabby clothes and not much more to his name.
 Only his funeral, ironically, matched the hype.

 - The Bible had Solomon.

-- Edward The First and his grandson Edward III were the closest England had for Emperors as they are the only monarchs powerful enough to get the title "Arbiter of Europe".
+- Edward The First and his grandson Edward III were the closest pre-UK England had for Emperors as they are the only monarchs powerful enough to get the title "Arbiter of Europe".